djaxho/pure-vue-chart/README.md

 <h3>Contributing</h3>
-I'm open to any issues or pull requests so long as they are simple, easy to read, use the eslint settings in package.json, and follow commitizen-esque style commit formats
+I'm open to any issues or pull requests so long as they are simple, easy to read, use the eslint settings in package.json, and follow commitizen-esque style commit formats.
+Just open an issue on github and start a discussion.
 - pure-vue-chart issues - https://github.com/djaxho/pure-vue-chart/issues

 <h3>Authors or Acknowledgments</h3>